LBALab/lba2remake/README.md

   * __Milestones: [Modding 1](https://github.com/agrande/lba2remake/milestone/6), [Modding 2](https://github.com/agrande/lba2remake/milestone/11), [Modding 3](https://github.com/agrande/lba2remake/milestone/10)__

+## Status

+Currently you can walk around every island and buildings of the original game.
+Most of the graphic elements are implemented and part of the gameplay.
+It is not however completable at this point.
+Check out the *gameplay* [milestones](https://github.com/agrande/lba2remake/milestones) to see what needs to be done before the game becomes playable from start to end.

+The editor mode allows navigating around the game scenes, inspecting scene content and variables, inspecting the game engine internal variables and debugging scripts (you can set breakpoints on actor scripts).
+Progress on the editor is tracked by the *modding* [milestones](https://github.com/agrande/lba2remake/milestones).

 ## Setup

 * Make sure you own a copy of the original game: [GOG](https://www.gog.com/game/little_big_adventure_2) or [Steam](http://store.steampowered.com/app/398000/Little_Big_Adventure_2/)